umbraco/UmbracoDocs/13/umbraco-workflow/getting-started/workflow-content-app.md

 In multi-lingual sites, each variant can have its own approval flow.
 By default, new variants inherit the configuration set on the default language.

-For example, German variants can be approved by German speakers' group, while English variants are approved by the English speakers' group.
+For example, German variants can be approved by the German speakers' group, while English variants are approved by the English speakers group.

 ![Configuration sub-section](../../../10/umbraco-workflow/getting-started/images/Configuration-sub-section.png)